addl/flask_blog/entries/java/sts_intellj.md

 ![Spring Boot Dependencies in STS](https://drive.google.com/uc?id=1zuBtnGwP89WgP8seeIQ8YwJD4i4-g2HQ)

+This is handy as I don't have to go to [https://start.spring.io/](https://start.spring.io/), download the skeleton and then import it in my IDE.

 ## Spring Boot Dashboard
 On of my favorites features of STS is the dashboard,  it provides a general overview of the current Spring projects and applications in your workspace.
 Including information about status(running, compiling, etc.), the type of Spring project (Boot, MVC, CLI or Spring Data), the port and more.

 ![Spring STS Dashboard](https://drive.google.com/uc?id=1HVWXjnYH1wFohlcNdtZT7GV0V4l3oyth)

 For microservices, you can have a "subset" and run only few of them, since the dashboard allows you to tag projects with an arbitrary number of tag.
+I find this particular useful when working in system features that involve only few microservices.
 You also have the possibility of managing several profiles(filter/hide them), run/stop all of a subset of projects with one click.

 ### Live information of beans
 The dashboard can also show live data of your Spring applications: